johnpm-12/hardhat/packages/hardhat-chai-matchers-viem/README.md

 # Hardhat Chai Matchers Viem

+Note: THIS IS NOT AN OFFICIAL HARDHAT PACKAGE.
+IT WAS FORKED FROM ONE.

 This plugin adds Ethereum-specific capabilities to the [Chai](https://chaijs.com/) assertion library, making your smart contract tests easy to write and read.

 It is based on @nomicfoundation/hardhat-chai-matchers which is for ethers.
 Check [its documentation](https://hardhat.org/hardhat-chai-matchers/docs) to learn more.